An external audit is the independent examination of an organisation’s financial records and its statutory financial statements.

 External audits help establish the credibility of an organisation’s financial statements, building confidence with shareholders and stakeholders, including banks, regulators and trading partners.
 The regular examination of accounting records and financial statements also promotes good governance and transparency and can help organisations develop systems of control to protect against fraud and regulatory non-compliance.

-Our accounts & audit team is expert in developing risk-based and cost-effective audit plans.
+Our accounts and audit team are experts in developing risk-based and cost-effective audit plans.
 Our clients include corporates, academies, charities and partnerships, across a wide range of sectors.

-Our accounts & audit team can help you with:
+Our accounts and audit team can help you with:

 Contact a member of our team today to hear more about how we can help.